 As the COVID-19 pandemic emerged, our first priority was and continues to be ensuring the health and safety of our employees as we serve our customers and communities.
-We have provided masks, gloves, and other personal protective equipment to our shop employees and implemented daily temperature checks and screening before each shift.
 We continue to adhere to our stringent food safety and quality assurance programs.
 We have implemented strict sanitation protocols for our shops including disinfecting high-touch areas and providing tamper-evident stickers on all pickup and delivery orders.
 We are monitoring recommendations from the Centers for Disease Control and will make necessary adjustments to align with emerging best practices.
 We have been in regular contact with our supply chain partners and we have not experienced, nor do we foresee, material disruptions in our supply chain.
-As of March 28, 2021, 15 of our shops remain temporarily closed.
+As of June 27, 2021, 6 of our shops remain temporarily closed.

-Revenue - As our shops have been subject to COVID-19 restrictions on dine-in capacity, our shops have increased off-premise operations, continuing to provide delivery, in-shop pick-up, drive-thru, or curbside pick-up services.
-We continue to follow guidance from local authorities in determining the appropriate restrictions to put in place for each shop.
-The majority of our shops have reopened their dining rooms with restrictions, such as social distancing and limited capacities, to ensure the health and safety of our guests and employees.
+Revenue - Many of our shops, specifically those in suburban and urban residential locations are now operating near or above pre-COVID-19 levels, but other shops, especially those in central business districts, are still operating materially below those levels.
+While the majority of our shops have reopened their dining rooms and are operating without mandated restrictions, we continue to offer convenient off-premise options for customers.
 Customers can place off-premise orders through Potbelly.com and the Potbelly app, or through DoorDash, Grubhub, Postmates, Uber Eats and other marketplaces nationwide.
 We continue to evaluate our product offerings and service methods to ensure we are aligned with the preferences of our customers as the pandemic evolves.

-Operating Costs - We have implemented measures to reduce operating costs and general and administrative expenses in response to the negative impact the pandemic has had on our business.
+Operating Costs - We implemented measures to reduce operating costs and general and administrative expenses in response to the negative impact the pandemic has had on our business.
 We continually adjust shop-level labor and purchases of inventory to align with current levels of demand.
-At the onset of the pandemic, we implemented a strategy to reduce costs and preserve cash.
-We continue to be thoughtful and judicious regarding our operating expenses during the uncertainty of the pandemic.
+At the onset of the pandemic, we implemented a strategy to reduce costs and preserve cash, and we continue to be thoughtful and judicious regarding our operating expenses during the uncertainty of the pandemic.
 Additionally, we announced a corporate restructuring plan that was executed during the fourth quarter of 2020 that is expected to reduce annual general and administrative expenses by \$3.5 million to \$4.0 million.
-The Plan will consist of corporate expense optimization, consolidation of shop support services, and other expense and staff reductions.
+The Plan consisted of corporate expense optimization, consolidation of shop support services, and other expense and staff reductions.

-Beginning in fiscal year 2020, we suspended the payment of rent on the majority of our leases and entered into discussions with our landlords regarding the restructuring of those leases in light of various contractual and legal defenses.
-As of March 28, 2021, we have amended approximately 319 of the lease agreements for our shops, which include rent abatements, rent deferrals, and/or modified lease terms to reduce ongoing rent, and we have completed early terminations of leases for 29 of our shops.
+In fiscal year 2020, we suspended the payment of rent on the majority of our leases and entered into discussions with our landlords regarding the restructuring of those leases in light of various contractual and legal defenses.
+As of June 27, 2021, we have amended approximately 342 of the lease agreements for our shops, which include rent abatements, rent deferrals, and/or modified lease terms to reduce ongoing rent, and we have completed early terminations of leases for 30 of our shops.
+The vast majority of these lease amendments were completed during fiscal year 2020, and we are substantially complete with COVID-19-related lease amendments as of June 27, 2021.